 Manufacturing Working Group

-Led by the chair, Michelle Bourke from Lam Research, the Manufacturing Working Group is ready to submit two outstanding standards papers.
+Led by the chair, Michelle Bourke from Lam Research, the Manufacturing Working Group is ready to submit two outstanding ballots for voting.
 The first document is a guide for the use of test patterns for characterizing a deep reactive ion etching (DRIE) process.
-The standard describes a test structure useful for characterizing the performance of a particular DRIE tool.
+The document describes a test structure useful for characterizing the performance of a particular DRIE tool.
 The second document is to standardize specification for silicon substrates used in the fabrication of MEMS.
-This substrate standard will lower the time to purchase, time to market, and overall cost by providing the necessary information for ordering and specifying such substrates.
+This MEMS substrate document will lower the time to purchase, time to market, and overall cost by providing the necessary information for ordering and specifying such substrates.
 Subsequently, the Manufacturing Working Group is starting new activities by identifying other industry challenges such as security, reliability, and packaging and higher integration.

 If you're interested in joining these working groups, please email your request to MSIG@semi.org